TabPFN Extensions for Interpretable Geotechnical Modelling: Classification Problem: Embedding-Based Similarity Analysis

 \subsection{Dataset and Setup}

 We use a synthetic geotechnical dataset consisting of borehole samples labelled as Clay or Sand.
 Input features are the standard penetration test N-value and shear-wave velocity $V_\mathrm{s}$.
 The dataset is synthetic in the sense that $V_\mathrm{s}$ values were not independently measured but derived from borehole N-values via the empirical formulae $V_\mathrm{s} = 100N^{1/3}$ (Clay) and $V_\mathrm{s} = 80N^{1/3}$ (Sand) prescribed in the Japanese railway seismic design standard~\citep{RTRI2012}, making $V_\mathrm{s}$ a deterministic function of $N$ for each soil class.
+The Clay/Sand labels themselves come from the original field record and are independent of $N$.
+However, the per-class $V_\mathrm{s}$ assignment above is label-conditioned, so the perfect separability noted below should be read as a property of this data construction rather than as evidence that the model has uncovered an intrinsic class structure.
 Because $V_\mathrm{s}$ is uniquely determined by $(N, \text{soil class})$, the two classes are perfectly separable in the $(N, V_\mathrm{s})$ space, making the classification task itself straightforward; the primary purpose of this section is therefore to illustrate the interpretability of TabPFN's learned embeddings and predicted probability surfaces, rather than to benchmark classification accuracy.
 The dataset was split into training and test sets; the training set was used to condition TabPFN's in-context predictions, and the test set was held out for evaluation.
 The dataset comprises 32 samples in total, randomly split equally into 16 training samples (11 Clay, 5 Sand) and 16 test samples (7 Clay, 9 Sand) (Table~\ref{tab:rtri_data}).
 This sample size is consistent with the small-data regime typical of geotechnical site investigations, where borehole costs limit the available data to a few tens of samples.
 Notably, the training set contains only five Sand samples, all with $N \geq 29$, whereas the test set includes Sand samples at $N$ as low as 14---a region not covered by any Sand training sample.
 Combined with the 11:5 Clay-to-Sand imbalance, this configuration provides a challenging inference scenario in which the model must extrapolate beyond the observed Sand training distribution.
-As shown in Figure~\ref{fig:clus_scatters}, the two soil classes are well-separated in the $N$--$V_\mathrm{s}$ space, confirming that the joint $(N, V_\mathrm{s})$ signal serves as an effective soil-type discriminator.
+As shown in Figure~\ref{fig:clus_scatters}, the two soil classes are well-separated in the $N$--$V_\mathrm{s}$ space.